JoshuaCarroll/Raspberry-Pi-Weather-Station-Dashboard/README.md

 # Installing updates

-This is a work-in-progress.
-New features and bug-fixes will be added here as needed.
+New features and bug-fixes will be added to this repository as needed.
 If you want to update your copy with the latest changes, follow these steps.

 1. Navigate to the dashboard folder:

     `cd /var/www/html/dashboard`

-2. Backup your variables file:
+2. Backup your database settings file:

-    `sudo cp variables.php ../`
+    `sudo cp database.php ../`

 3. Update your code with the latest changes:

     `sudo git pull`

+3. Restore your database settings file:

+    `sudo mv ../database.php ./`

-4. Update the stored procedure in your database:
+5. Update the stored procedure in your database:

     `sudo mysql -u root -p weather < SETUP.sql`

-5. Update the variables file with the values appropriate to your environment and installation:

-    `sudo nano variables.php`

-    *NOTE: Since new variables may have been introduced since the time when you initially installed this program, do not overwrite the new variables file with your old one.
-Rather edit the new file and enter the appropriate values.
-If needed, refer to the backup copy of the variables file you made (located at /var/www/html) for values that you don't remember.*
+6. Run the setup script to setup additional preferences.

+    `./setup`